charlyoleg2/heliostat_model_50cm/README.md

 Presentation
 ------------

-This repo stores the parameters and the STL-files of a model of heliostat with an height of around 50cm.
+This repo is a maker-repository.
+It stores the parameters and the STL-files of a model of heliostat with an height of around 50cm.
 The model shall be made with a 3D-printer [Voron](https://www.vorondesign.com/).
-This repo uses the javascript packages [designix-cli](https://www.npmjs.com/package/designix-cli) and [designix-uis](https://www.npmjs.com/package/designix-uis).
+This repo uses the javascript packages [designix-cli](https://www.npmjs.com/package/designix-cli) and [designix-uis](https://www.npmjs.com/package/designix-uis) of the design-library [designix](https://charlyoleg2.github.io/parametrix/).

 Requirements